raspberrypi/documentation/usage/video/README.md

 # Playing video on the Raspberry Pi

+The simplest way of playing video is to use the OMXPlayer application, which is described in more detail [here](../../raspbian/applications/omxplayer.md).

 To play a video, navigate to the location of your video file in the terminal using `cd`, then type the following command:

 ```bash